The Australian property market is experiencing unprecedented growth. How can you be a part of the capital gain windfall that is sweeping the nation?

 "All houses are not equal"

 Just because a house is on offer at a cheap price, it does not mean that it is a property bargain.
 In every suburb there are undesirable streets.
 It could be bad neighbours, noise generating traffic or even not being close to shops, schools or transport.
 Take the time to get to know how an area functions and how well a person would live in the house that you want to buy and renovate.
+Adding a ground floor extension is a cost effective way to add value to most properties.

 Once you have picked a house in a good area and confirmed that it is sound by using a building inspection service, you can plan a renovation program.